Kowsher/LLMMixer/README.md

 > 🌟 If you find this resource helpful, please consider to star this repository and cite our research:

 ```
-@inproceedings{wang2023timemixer,
-  title={TimeMixer: Decomposable Multiscale Mixing for Time Series Forecasting},
-  author={Wang, Shiyu and Wu, Haixu and Shi, Xiaoming and Hu, Tengge and Luo, Huakun and Ma, Lintao and Zhang, James Y and ZHOU, JUN},
-  booktitle={International Conference on Learning Representations (ICLR)},
-  year={2024}
-}

 ```

 ## Introduction